hajasattila/login-main/README.md

 - You cannot save data with the check mark, if the username or password is missing, or if these entrys length are smaller than 6 charater.
 - The password can be changed, if you click "jelszó megváltoztatása" label.
 - If you want to change your password, the same rules apply as for registration.
-- If you have forgotten your password, you can request an notification email by clicking on the 'Forgot password' label.
+- If you have forgotten your password, you can request an notification e-mail by clicking on the 'Forgot password' label.

 If something was wrong with the process, the program will send a warning or an error message.